Hexham Hospital Garden Commission: Materials

 The Remembrance Garden

 I used to feel awkward, unworthy even, when people visited me.
 It’s awkward, you know when you don't know what people want from you.
 As time passed however, I began to get a feel for my role.
 The people who visit me are not unhappy.
 I am not a place to grieve.
 I provide support and encouragement; I help people to regain perspective, to regain control over their lives.
-People need my silence; they need my tranquilly.
+People need my silence; they need my tranquillity.

 I am a water garden